Affiliate disclosure: PCBuildRanked earns from qualifying Amazon purchases. Prices were verified in April 2026.

 ASUS ROG Astral GeForce RTX 5090 OC Edition

-The ASUS ROG Astral RTX 5090 is built on NVIDIA’s GB202 die with all 170 streaming multiprocessors active — 21,760 CUDA cores paired with 32GB of GDDR7 at 1,792 GB/s bandwidth.
-At 4K native rasterization, it outperforms the RTX 4090 by 20% to 50% depending on the game, and ray tracing uplifts commonly land between 27% and 35%.
+The ASUS ROG Astral RTX 5090 uses NVIDIA’s GB202 die with all 170 streaming multiprocessors enabled — 21,760 CUDA cores paired with 32GB GDDR7 at 1,792 GB/s bandwidth.
+Independent reviews consistently place it 20–50% ahead of the RTX 4090 at 4K native rasterization depending on the title, with ray tracing uplifts commonly landing between 27–35%.

-For content creators, the 32GB GDDR7 frame buffer is uniquely useful.
-Adobe Premiere and DaVinci Resolve handle 8K footage noticeably faster than 16GB cards when working with high-bitrate RAW formats.
-As a gaming GPU at current street prices, the ROG Astral is hard to justify against the RTX 5080.
-As the best GPU you can buy, it is.
+For content creators and AI practitioners, 32GB GDDR7 is meaningfully useful.
+Adobe Premiere and DaVinci Resolve handle 8K RAW footage faster than 16GB cards when the frame buffer fills.
+Larger local language models also fit in VRAM without offloading, which matters for AI inference workflows.
+As a pure gaming GPU at current street prices, the RTX 5090 is hard to justify over the RTX 5080.
+As the undisputed fastest consumer GPU available, it is.

 Pair with: AM5 or LGA1851 platform, 1000W+ 80+ Gold PSU, PCIe 5.0 slot.